00-YusraKhan/Ai266-spring22/README.md

 ##### Sumbul Shabbir
 I have interest in computer science.
 ##### Namish Ali
+Because the coming era is of technology so we can do many things by this.
 ##### Kausar Bilal
 Because of advance technology knowledge now a days